Fody/InfoOf/README.md

 ## But it is not strong typed

 **Actually it is strong type**, it just does not have intellisense.
-If any of the strings passed into `Info` do not map to a type or members it will log a build error and stop the build.
+If any of the strings passed into `Info` do not map to a type or member it will log a build error and stop the build.